Christophe-Martini/gcd-project/README.md

 (561 features).
 Before replacing the 66 variable names selected they are cleaned from various defaults (see codebook for furher details).

-A first data set (mergedtest) is build on merging all data previously manuipulated and relevant about test set.
+A first data set (mergedtest) is built on merging all data previously manuipulated and relevant about test set.

-A second data set (mergedtrain) is also build on the same way for data relevant about train set.
+A second data set (mergedtrain) is also built on the same way for data relevant about train set.

 Eventually, mergedtest and mergedtrain datasets are merged together using rbindlist()